 Portland JSX Limited ("PJX" or "the Company") was incorporated in Saint Lucia on September 15, 2015 as an International Business Company ("IBC") with IBC number 2015-00335, and commenced operations on October 1, 2015.
 The registered office of the Company is located at the offices of McNamara Corporate Services Inc., 20 Micoud Street, Castries, Saint Lucia.
-The primary business of the Company is that of a Limited Partner in Portland Caribbean Fund II, L.P. (the "Fund" or the "Partnership").
-The Fund has an upfront five-year commitment period to make investments within a term of 10 years, ending July 2024, with the possibility of two additional consecutive one-year terms.
-During the year, the Company added to its investment portfolio debt held in Mergueo Holdings (note 5(b)).
+The primary business of the Company is that of a Limited Partner in Portland Caribbean Fund II, L.P. ("PCF II") and PCF III (Cayman) L.P. ("PCF III") (collectively the "Funds" or the "Partnerships").
+Each Fund has/had an upfront five-year commitment period to make investments within a 10-year period, with PCF II ending July 2024 and PCF III ending September 2033.
+Each fund has provisions for the extension of two additional consecutive oneyear terms.

-PJX is an equity investment vehicle through which Jamaican pension plans, as well as other eligible investors, invest to gain access indirectly to quality investments in the Latin American & Caribbean (LAC) region.
+PJX is an equity investment vehicle through which Jamaican pension plans, as well as other investors, invest to gain access indirectly to quality investments in the Latin American & Caribbean (LAC) region.
 The Company is listed on the Jamaica Stock Exchange.

-Portland Private Equity II, Ltd. a Barbados exempted limited company (the "Barbados Management Company") and PPEC Inc., a Canadian company (the "Canadian Management Company" and together with the Barbados Management Company, "Management Companies" or "Managers") are responsible for managing the assets of the Fund, including investigating, analyzing, structuring and negotiating potential portfolio investments and monitoring the performance of portfolio investments.
+Portland Private Equity II, Ltd. a Barbados exempted limited company (the "Barbados Management Company") and PPEC Inc., a Canadian company (the "Canadian Management Company" and together with the Barbados Management Company, "Management Companies" or "Managers") are responsible for managing the assets of the Funds, including investigating, analyzing, structuring and negotiating potential portfolio investments and monitoring the performance of portfolio investments.